Best Restaurant Business Loans in December 2025

 Recently established businesses can consider applying with alternative lenders that offer restaurant equipment financing for startups.

 If you need to purchase real estate for your restaurant or franchise, a commercial loan could help.
-To qualify, your restaurant must occupy at least 51% of the property you wish to finance.
+To qualify, your restaurant typically must occupy at least 51% of the property you wish to finance.

 Your SBA options include:

-• 7(a) loans: Up to $5,000,000 for general business purposes, with terms up to 300 months.
+7(a) loans: Up to $5,000,000 for general business purposes, with terms up to 300 months.

-You can apply with an SBA-approved lender through a traditional bank, credit union or online lender.
+You can apply through an SBA-approved lender.

 Since the funds are collected from the customers, their credit scores matter more than yours.
 But your business must have a steady flow of invoices for this to be a viable financing method.